 On the issue that is supposed to be Sarah Palin's strong issue, she screwed up a question in a town hall meeting today.
-Per the AP.
+Per the

 Alaska Gov. Sarah Palin, touted by GOP presidential candidate John McCain as his expert on energy, seemed to have problems Thursday explaining whether the government bans oil exports — especially from her state's North Slope fields.